UICIDEAS/IDEA_120_S25/SYLLABUS.md

 | Grade | Expectations
 | --- | ---
 | A | * outstanding accomplishment in all assignments (technically and conceptually)
 * excellent engagement with ideas and materials
 * excellent participation in classroom community (vocal, inquisitive, and thoughtful)
 * full attendance, or responsibly acquires class content covered during infrequent absences
 * exceptional progress in the artistic/project process
 | B | * above average accomplishment in all assignments with work submitted on time
-* strong engagement with ideas and materials.
+* strong engagement with ideas and materials
-* average conceptual or formal impetus.
+* average conceptual or formal impetus
 * full attendance or responsibly acquires class content covered during infrequent absences.
 * acceptable progress in the artistic/project process
 | C | * average accomplishment of all assignments with work submitted on time